tusharsingh0928/Tushar-s-Mini-Bank/README.md

 ## Features

-- **Account Management**: Create an account and log in with credentials.
+- **Account Management**: Create an account and log in with credentials using secure password hashing with bcrypt.
 - **Transactions**: Perform deposits and withdrawals.
 - **Mini-Statements**: View the last 5 transactions.
 - **Alerts**: Set custom balance thresholds and receive alerts.
 - **Bank Statements**: Generate bank statements for a specified period.
+- **Enhanced CLI**: Improved user experience with colored terminal text using colorama.

 ## Installation